while-basic/open-interpreter/docs/GPU.md

     False
     ```

-7. Finally, run the following command to use Open Interpreter with a local
+7. Finally, run the following command to use Celaya Interpreter with a local
     language model with GPU support.

     ```